-Finance Minister T Harish Rao had instructed all the district Collectors to submit the details of all the bank accounts opened by district heads of departments mainly Panchayat Raj, Rural Development, Education, Medical and Health, Agriculture, Municipal Administration and Urban Development, SCs, STs, BCs and Minorities welfare and Housing departments.
+Finance deparyment had instructed all the district Collectors to submit the details of all the bank accounts opened by district heads of departments mainly Panchayat Raj, Rural Development, Education, Medical and Health, Agriculture, Municipal Administration and Urban Development, SCs, STs, BCs and Minorities welfare and Housing departments.

 In the recent review, officials of the Finance department brought to the notice of the minister the issue of the funds earmarked for schemes and non-utilisation of the same due to various reasons.